SAVE THE DATE! TCOG City SeriesJuly 26, 2023

 TCOG’s accounting records are maintained on a modified accrual basis, with revenues recorded when susceptible to accrual and expenditures recorded when liabilities are incurred, if measurable.
-This policy is implemented by generally accepted accounting principles.
+This policy is implemented by generally accepted accounting principles and the Common Rule.

 Budgetary amounts reported on the schedule of revenues and expenditures in memorandum form are monitored monthly for variances by TCOG staff.
 Variances are dealt with on an individual basis, according to contractual requirements of the specific grant or contract.

 In developing and improving TCOG’s accounting system, consideration is given to the adequacy of internal controls.
 Internal controls are designed to protect TCOG assets, prevent fraud and to insure economy and efficiency of operations within limitations.
 Internal controls are developed to assure management, and funding sources, of the integrity of the accounting and reporting systems.

 TCOG operations are controlled by grant, or contract arrangements, with the United States of America and the State of Texas.
 For the fiscal year ended April 30, 2023, the largest sub-grantee of TCOG is Tri-County Senior Nutrition Project (Tri-County).
 Tri-County contracts with an independent public accounting firm for an annual audit of its operations.
 The resulting audit report will be presented to the Governing Body for review and approval upon receipt.